OnurKerimoglu/sales_forecasting/README.md

 - transform the features
 - load a previously saved model
-- use model.predict() method to obtain the predictions
+- use model.predict() method to obtain the predictions An example prediction pipeline is provided in [notebooks/Prediction.ipynb](notebooks/Prediction.ipynb).

 ## Design of a Solution Architecture